-Community Relations Innovation Grant Program Recipients Announced
+2024 Community Relations Innovation Grant Program Recipients Announced

 The Community Relations Innovation Small Grant Program was established in 2022 to support community-based, innovative approaches to fulfilling the Community Relation Committee’s (CRC) Purpose, Mission and Vision.
-That year, two grants were awarded – to Rainbow UA for their UA Pride event, and to the Upper Arlington Schools for their Longest Table community discussion.

-St. Mark’s Church Culture and Artisans Fair
+St. Mark’s Episcopal Church Culture and Artisans Fair

-10 am-3 pm, Saturday, May 6
+10 am-3 pm, Saturday, May 4

 St. Mark’s Episcopal Church